Image

 University Police and Public Safety makes Blue Envelope materials available upon request.

-• In person at the University Police and Public Safety office (8 University Drive, University Support Building 1) during normal business hours
+Community members may obtain a Blue Envelope either in-person at the University Police and Public Safety office (8 University Drive, University Support Building 1) during normal business hours or by requesting an appointment.